savvykenya/aws/README.md

-# gcp-scripts
+# AWS
-Some scripts I use to check out Google Cloud Computing services
+Some scripts, guides, notebookes etc I use to check out AWS